-This method of steaming ingredients with the steam coming from the underground is called Jigoku Mushi (hell steam) locally.
-This is because the hot spring where the steam is coming from is so hot, that it is like the heat of a fiery hell bubbling through the steam.
+The method of steaming ingredients with steam rising from underground is locally called Jigoku Mushi (hell steam).
+Because the hot spring from which the steam is coming is so hot, it feels like the heat of a fiery hell bubbling through the steam.

-Although the name of the cuisine sounds scary, the steam not only brings out the true flavors of the food, it also adds a natural light mineral taste that compliments the ingredients nicely!
+Although the name of the cuisine sounds scary, the steam not only brings out the true flavors of the food, but also adds a natural, mineral-like taste that complements the ingredients nicely!

 At Jigoku Mushi Kōbō Kannawa, you will probably choose to sit outdoors during warmer months for fresh air.
 These are also the best seats to view visitors steaming their food!

-To utilize the steam from underground, instead of where fire usually goes in the usual cooking stoves, the stove itself is connected to the underground to allow the hot steam to come up.
-And to steam the food, instead of the usual stovetops where you put your pot or frying pan on top, there is a round hole where you can put steaming baskets loaded with ingredients.
+To use underground steam instead of where fire usually goes in a typical cooking stove, the stove itself is connected to the underground so that the hot steam can rise.
+And to steam the food, instead of the usual stovetop where you put your pot or frying pan, there is a round hole where you can put steaming baskets loaded with ingredients.

-The locals called this type of cooking setting Jigokugama (hell pots).
+The locals called this cooking setting Jigokugama (hell pots).
 And this is what people from around Japan and even from around the world come to experience!

 The Jigoku Mushi Experience at Jigoku Mushi Kōbō Kannawa